-1. Department Director designated card representatives ("Department Card Reviewers") shall review transactions within their department and assign departmental account numbers for billing purposes utilizing the OnBase.

-2. Each cardholder's immediate supervisor shall review and approve the Cardholder's transactions in OnBase:
+- 1. Department Director designated card representatives ("Department Card Administrators") shall review each individual Cardholder Approval form within their department and assign departmental account numbers for billing purposes utilizing the online Purchasing Card system. - 2.
+Each cardholder's immediate supervisor shall review and approve the Cardholder Approval form to ensure:

-NOTE: In absence of the immediate supervisor, the Department Director or Designee shall be allowed signature authority in OnBase.
+NOTE: In absence of the immediate supervisor, the Department Director or Designee shall be allowed signature authority to sign the Finance reports.

 - a.
 The goods and services obtained were necessary and appropriate; - b.
 The public purpose for the expenditure is sufficiently documented; - c.
-The date the goods or services were received is sufficiently documented; and - d.
+The date the goods or services were received is sufficiently documented; - d.
 An itemized receipt/invoice is provided; - 3.
-Department Director transactions shall be reviewed by the Deputy County Administrators or designee prior to being forwarded to the Finance Department for approval of payment.
-The County Administrator's and Board members' transactions shall be reviewed by the Clerk's Finance Department.
+Cardholder Approval forms of Department Directors shall be reviewed by the County Administrator or designee prior to being forwarded to the Finance Department for approval of payment.
+The County Administrator's Cardholder Approval form shall be reviewed by the Chairman of the Board.
+The Board members' Cardholder Approval forms shall be reviewed by the Clerk's Finance Department.